GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

 * Jujutsu preserves the `change-id` commit header on cherry-pick:

-  The Jujutsu team intends to an option to their `duplicate` command that lets users control if they want a new change ID or the old one.
+  The Jujutsu team intends to add an option to their `duplicate` command that lets users control if they want a new change ID or the old one.
 This way users are in control to preserve the change ID when cherry-picking changes to other branches in Jujutsu.